hl7ch/ch-rad-order/input/pagecontent/usecase-english.md

 Associated [Questionnaire Response](http://build.fhir.org/ig/hl7ch/ch-rad-order/QuestionnaireResponse-QuestionnaireResponseRadiologyOrderRemoteReporting.html

-<i>The second opinion described above must be distinguished from the real-time remote diagnosis and case presentation offered by various teleradiology solutions.
+<i>The second Oppinion described above must be distinguished from the real-time remote diagnosis and case presentation offered by various teleradiology solutions.
 However, the latter require a technical infrastructure that goes beyond what is discussed here. <i>

 ### Request for Results from earlier